castorini/NCE-CNN-Torch/README.md

 ``4.`` Currently our tool only supports running on CPUs.

 ``5.`` Before you run our model, please set the number of threads >= 5 for parallel processing.
 This is because our model need a large number of computation resource for training.
-In our cases, it usually takes 2-3 days to get some good results with the number of threads set to 5.
 ```
 $ export OMP_NUM_THREADS=5
 ```